How To Include Family in Your Elopement

 Erin got to view messages from her parents just before walking in to her ceremony!

-Many couples are embracing the tradition of handfasting, and I love this!
-This ancient practice has become popular again in recent years and involves tying a cord around the joined hands of the betrothed.
-The cord symbolizes the binding together of two people in love.
+The ancient wedding tradition of Handfasting has become popular again.
+It involves tying a cord around the joined hands of the betrothed.
 The colors of the cords can also have special meaning.
 If you choose to be handfasted, involving your family and friends is easy.
 Have each of them send you a ribbon.
 You may choose:

 • Neutral shades